Recently, I finished editing the second month of posts from The Old Blog and published them on here. One of them included this line:

 gerbils show around west midlands – I really have no clue now

 “i hate grimsby” – don’t we all, dear

 sex in forest – …that’s enough of that, I think.

 …is a bit of a cheat.
 Because there isn’t one thing I want to add which would round the year off.
 There are too many moments which would leave it incomplete.
 The Cat returning.
-Someone taking me for a quiet walk in the park, so she could split up with me.
-Going for a first date with someone else, and watching her last train home pull out of the station because we didn’t realise it was about to leave.
+Someone taking me for a quiet walk in the park, so they could split up with me.
+Going for a first date with someone else, and watching their last train home pull out of the station because we didn’t realise it was about to leave.
 Someone trying to kick my car windows in, whilst I was sat inside the car.
-So many people who have made this year very special – in particular, V-
+So many people who have made this year very special—in particular, V-